top of page

 They staged a boycott in protest, an action the school district later seized upon to claim Maestas wasn’t interested in his son’s educational progress.
 The boycott went on for three months.
 The school did nothing.

 The school district argued that the Mexican-American students were attending a separate school due to language proficiency issues and not due to racial differences.
-They asserted that Mexican-Americans were Caucasian under the terms of the Treaty of guadalupe-Hidalgo and therefore the district was not discriminating based on race, but rather, the district was providing support for the students' English language deficiency.
+They asserted that Mexican-Americans were Caucasian under the terms of the Treaty of Guadalupe-Hidalgo and therefore the district was not discriminating based on race, but rather, the district was providing support for the students' English language deficiency.
 Raymond Sullivan disproved this when he put the students on the stand and they answered questions in English before an interpreter could translate into Spanish.

-District Court Judge Charles Holbrook ruled in favor of Fransico Maestas and the other families stating that “in the opinion of the court … the only way to destroy this feeling of discontent and bitterness which has recently grown up, is to allow all children so prepared, to attend the school nearest them.
+District Court Judge Charles Holbrook ruled in favor of Francisco Maestas and the other families stating that “in the opinion of the court … the only way to destroy this feeling of discontent and bitterness which has recently grown up, is to allow all children so prepared, to attend the school nearest them.

 alamosa 1908.jpg